mmfercoria/MLOps_Predictive_Maintenance/README.md

 # ⚙️ MLOps Predictive Maintenance

-This project showcases a complete MLOps workflow for predictive maintenance, leveraging modern machine learning and automation practices to predict machinery failures before they happen.
+This project presents a **basic MLOps workflow** for predictive maintenance.
+It is intended as a simplified example to demonstrate key concepts such as data preprocessing, model training, evaluation, inference, and pipeline orchestration using modern MLOps tools and practices.

 ## 🎯 Objective